idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 A Review of Shell Features
 **************************

-:question:`What's to like about the shell?`
+:socrates:`What's to like about the shell?`

 Now, just to be clear, we're not asking if the ability to join two commands together in a pipeline is something to be admired -- I like